 Recently, a couple of my students asked me this very question.
 I told them that so many students are in NHS these days that being a member doesn’t really make you stand out.
 NHS’s website says an estimated one million students currently participate in the organization.
 With that many members, being part of NHS does not make you unique in comparison to your peers.

 If you’re trying to decide if NHS is “worth it,” another consideration is that being a member requires a significant time commitment.
-In addition to attending meetings, members are required to meet a community service requirement every semester or year.
+In addition to attending meetings, members have to meet a community service requirement every semester or year.
 (Interestingly, there was no service requirement when I was a member.)
 Individual school chapters can determine the number of required service hours, as well as whether some of these hours must be performed in NHS-specific service projects.
 In other words, you might already spend several hours a month volunteering for other school clubs or community organizations, but you might have to devote additional hours to NHS events and activities.

 In the case of my students who asked me about joining NHS, after discussing it with them, both decided not to do so.
 One is an officer in his school’s chapter of Key Club, an international community service organization, and he hopes to be an officer again next year (his senior year).
 He told me there are other Key Club officers who are also in NHS, and they frequently miss Key Club events because of NHS obligations.
 My student really enjoys Key Club and didn’t want to compromise his involvement in it because of NHS.